Search for Important Questions

 1. When was the Human Rights Commission established in India?

-3. Which is not a natural geographical factor?
+3. Which is not a voluntary function of the state?

 1. What is Human Rights Violation in India?